mathewmoon/cf-dynamic-dns/README.md

   Accept cmdline args for log and config locations
   Set a better name for the default config path
-  Init script should check process table against PID file
+  Init script should check process table against PID file Export variables so that configuration and signal handling can be put into methods outside of main